 Use Energy Efficient Appliances

 Switching from conventional to energy efficient appliances such as washing machines, tumble dryers, dishwashers, air conditioning systems and even your household boiler can help to reduce the amount you pay for your monthly energy bill.
+Use Carbon Click's individual carbon calculator to compute how much the energy usage of your appliances add to your carbon footprint.
 When shopping for new appliances, you should check the Energy Star rating of any appliances which you look at before you decide to buy.
 Although energy efficient appliances tend to cost more to buy than their conventional counterparts, you can be certain that since they use around ten to fifty percent less energy, you’ll soon make the money back in savings.

 Thanks to Alberta energy deregulation, there’s no need to simply stick with the rates provided by your local utility provider.
 Different energy providers offer a range of different rates, and since most don’t tie you into a contract, it’s possible to change supplier every time you find a deal that’s going to save you some money.
+Simply Switch is a website you can use to compare energy deals.
 Some homeowners like to go for a fixed rate when they see a cheaper price – however, if you’re going to do this you should remember that although your rates won’t rise if the company puts their prices up, they won’t go down either if your provider starts charging a cheaper rate.

 When it comes to saving energy, being smart around the home is sometimes all that it takes to knock a few dollars a month off your energy bill.
 Simple things such as taking shorter showers instead of baths, making sure that lights are switched off when not in use, and not leaving plugged-in electrical products such as a television or desktop computer on standby can all help to cut down the amount of energy which you use, resulting in a lower amount on your bill.